 - BVC, College of Law

 - 2007 - Appointed Honorary Teaching Fellow, Manchester Metropolitan University

 - Qualified mediator (College of Law accredited)

 - Northern Circuit Commercial Bar Association (Chairman)

 - Northern Chancery Bar Association

-David Berkley QC is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+David Berkley QC is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information